Renewable energy commercialization: Green stimulus programs

-In response to the global financial crisis in the late 2000s, the world's major governments made "green stimulus" programs one of their main policy instruments for supporting economic recovery.
+In response to the Great Recession, major governments made "green stimulus" programs one of their main policy instruments for supporting economic recovery.
 Some US$188 billion in green stimulus funding had been allocated to renewable energy and energy efficiency, to be spent mainly in 2010 and in 2011.

 Energy sector regulation

 Public policy determines the extent to which renewable energy (RE) is to be incorporated into a developed or developing country's generation mix.
 Energy sector regulators implement that policy—thus affecting the pace and pattern of RE investments and connections to the grid.
 Energy regulators often have authority to carry out a number of functions that have implications for the financial feasibility of renewable energy projects.
 Such functions include issuing licenses, setting performance standards, monitoring the performance of regulated firms, determining the price level and structure of tariffs, establishing uniform systems of accounts, arbitrating stakeholder disputes (like interconnection cost allocations), performing management audits, developing agency human resources (expertise), reporting sector and commission activities to government authorities, and coordinating decisions with other government agencies.
 Thus, regulators make a wide range of decisions that affect the financial outcomes associated with RE investments.
 In addition, the sector regulator is in a position to give advice to the government regarding the full implications of focusing on climate change or energy security.
 The energy sector regulator is the natural advocate for efficiency and cost-containment throughout the process of designing and implementing RE policies.
 Since policies are not self-implementing, energy sector regulators become a key facilitator (or blocker) of renewable energy investments.